cr0stata/cr0stata/README.md

 ### Hi there 👋
 My real name is Stefano!
-I'm an Aerospace Engineer and I am in love with tech.
-Always striving to learn more.
+I'm an Aerospace Engineer and I am in love with tech, always striving to learn more.

 - 🚀 I am working as Aerothermal Engineer in aerospace propulsion.
 Soon, I'll be PhD candidate;
 - 📖 Currently, I am studying sys optimization and its application to propulsion frameworks;
 - 🎤 I was the podcast manager of the [Poincaré Podcast](https://anchor.fm/poincare-podcast);